Depending on the type of fuel you burn and where you burn it, there’s a chance some firewood ash could be present once your fire has finished.

 An Anti-Bacterial Alternative

 In the same way that firewood ash can clean surfaces, some people decide to use ash and water as a soap substitute.
 Soap typically comprises lye, a vital ingredient in its composition, and certain types of firewood produce ash that can help form lye.
-As long as you understand it won’t be as strong as anti-bacterial soap, we would advise that you consult tutorials before doing this to make sure you’re creating the soap correctly.
+As long as you understand it won’t be as strong as antibacterial soap, we would advise you to consult tutorials before doing this to make sure you’re creating the soap correctly.

 Firewood Ash as Grit